-A Buddhist, if you speak to one, would talk not so much about good and evil (unlike many of us – in the charm of out self-satisfied life would otherwise do) as about ignorance and the knowledge of the self; so as not to waste time blaming people, but to look for ways about how to improve our own self.
+A Buddhist, if you speak to one, would talk not so much about good and evil (unlike many of us – in the charm of our self-satisfied life would otherwise do) as about ignorance and the knowledge of the self, so as not to waste time blaming people, but to look for ways about how to improve our own self.

 It was his parents’ small narratives, I think, that let him decide, over time, that India is not a country he would want to misjudge.

 Our short, but detailed conversation, which started off with humble mentions of the Dalai Lama, soon found itself being derailed by the notorious descriptions of the time when China initiated its legendary cruelty in Tibet in 1949, and the people were forced to abandon their idyll.

 “The best way to change our life